Best ways to store and organize Christmas decorations

 a) Sturdy plastic storage bin

 Plastic storage boxes are a perfect choice to keep your Christmas village houses and typically come in heavy-duty varieties so they are durable.
-There are special boxes that are made for village houses that come with sectioned off areas in the storage box that protect the houses.
+There are special custom retail boxes that are made for village houses that come with sectioned off areas in the storage box that protect the houses.

 One slot fits one house and protects it from other houses in the box.
 While this is a great idea, using a regular heavy-duty storage box is possible.